Density Functional Theory for two-dimensional homogeneous materials: Main results

-Theorem~\ref{th:gamma_G} allows us to prove that the problem posed on $3$-dimensions coincides with a problem posed on the real line.
-For $G \in \cG$, we introduce the rHF one-dimensional energy per unit surface
+Theorem~\ref{th:gamma_G} allows us to prove that the problem set on three-dimensions coincides with a problem set on the real line. \review{Actually, following the constrained-search approach by Levy and Lieb~\cite{Levy1979, Lieb1983}, we see that for a general Kohn--Sham model of the form $\cE_3^{\rm KS}(\gamma) = \frac12 \VTr_{3}(- \Delta \gamma) + E^{\rm Hxc}(\rho_\gamma)$ ($E^{\rm Hxc}$ is the Hartree exchange-correlation energy per unit surface), we formally have

+with a reduced energy per unit surface of the form $\cE^{\rm KS}(G) := \frac12 \Tr_1(-\Delta G) + \pi \Tr_1(G^2) + E^{\rm Hxc}(\rho_G)$.
+In the above computation, we restricted the minimization to one-body density matrices satisfying the $\RR^2$-translation invariance condition~\eqref{eq:assumption_gamma}.
+In general Kohn--Sham models, which are non-convex, symmetry breaking may happen, and the optimal $\gamma$ may not be translationally invariant.
+This is why we restrict ourselves to the (convex) reduced Hartree-Fock model in the sequel and consider the one-dimensional energy per unit surface}

-The fact that the two models are equivalent is stated in the next Theorem, whose proof is postponed until Section~\ref{ssec:reduction-rHF}.
+The fact that the three-dimensional model~\eqref{eq:energy-rHF-3D} and the one-dimensional model~\eqref{eq:def:ErHF} are equivalent is stated in the next Theorem, whose proof is postponed to Section~\ref{ssec:reduction-rHF}.

 \begin{theorem} Consider the minimization problems

 and